Cloud-Player/web/README.md

 The account will be automatically deleted when you are not using Cloud-Player for more than 30 days.
 To persist your account and use it accross devices, login with your SoundCloud or YouTube account.

 ## Add tracks to playlists
-Create a Cloud-Player playlist to add both SoundCloud and YouTube tracks.
+Create a Cloud-Player playlist to add YouTube, SoundCloud and Mixcloud tracks.
 Tracks can be also saved as favourites.
 Connect with your SoundCloud and YouTube account to synchronise already existing playlists and favourite tracks.

 ## Continuous playback